-The filters in the Filtrete have a maximum capacity of 2,000 gallons, giving them a lifespan of approximately 6 months.
-You won’t experience an issue with water flow when using this filter, which filters water at a rate of 2.25 GPM.
-This is actually higher than the average GPM of a faucet, which is about 1 to 1.5 GPM.
+The filters in the Filtrete have a maximum filtering capacity of 2,000 gallons, giving them a lifespan of approximately 6 months.
+You won’t experience an issue with water flow when using this filter, which filters under sink water at a rate of 2.25 GPM (gallons of water per minute).
+This is actually higher than the average GPM of a faucet, which is about 1 to 1.5 GPM (gallons of water per minute).
 You can buy replacement filters online.

 For installation, the manufacturers have produced a video on what to do, and written instructions are also available with the unit and online.
 You just need to attach the water supply hose to the filter head’s input and output connections and screw the filter in place.